Back to School Resources

 Health Care Disparities Among Lesbian, Gay, Bisexual, and Transgender Youth: A Literature Review – National Library of Medicine, National Center for Biotechnology Information, Cureus Journal of Medical Science

-LGBTQIA+ Health Education Center
+National LGBTQIA+ Health Education Center – A Program of the Fenway Institute

 LGBTQ+ Services – NYC Health + Hospitals